LattePandaTeam/Docs/content/1st_edition/io_programming_reference.md

 **Test:**

-1. Click Debug to execute, the 3-axis acceleration data will be printing continuous.
+1. Click Debug to execute, and then the 3-axis acceleration data will be printing out continuously.